Bernardo-MG/front-site/_projects/spring_mvc_react_maven_archetype.md

 languages:
    - Java
    - Javascript
-libraries: Maven, Spring, React, Redux
+libraries:
+   - Maven
+   - Spring
+   - React
+   - Redux
 ---
 A Maven Archetype for generating a Spring MVC project using React + Redux for the frontend.